ART&CULTURE / 2021.11.28

 At the moment, most of them can be purchased at nearby supermarkets, so in the future I would like to aim for the world expansion with works using boxes of sweets from overseas such as the United States!

-■Empty box, bijutsukan
+■Empty box bijutsukan

-Period: From December Sunday, December 12, 2021
+Period From now on to Sunday, December 12, 2021

 Venue: 14F/SPACE14

-Host: PARCO
+Organizer: PARCO

-Click here for details.
+Click here for more information

 https://art.parco.jp/shinsaibashi/detail/?id=767